dohamaps/dohamaps/README.md

     npm install
     npm start
 and use the app.
 That's it!
-Unless it crashes your computer, which it probably will.